dannymccabe/FEM-Landing-Page/README.md

 # Landing Page from Front End Mentor
 I built this website as a portfolio showpiece.
 I used a variety of new tools and different techniques whereever I could.
 I hope you enjoy it.

-to see it live 👉 ADD LINK
+to see it live 👉 (https://elaborate-kulfi-795c9a.netlify.app/)

 ## 🔧 How It Was Made
 - ⚛ React - Hooks